Skip to content

 Prerequisites

-- ICFR controls evidence repository for SOX 404 + UK FRC Provision 29 + Big-4 PCAOB AS 2410 substantive testing audit trail with WORM immutable storage and eIDAS QSEAL timestamps
+• ICFR controls evidence repository for the SOX 404, UK FRC Provision 29 and Big-4 PCAOB AS 2410 substantive testing audit trail, with WORM immutable storage and eIDAS QSEAL timestamps

 Infrastructure Contribution

-Agent integrates with the Decision Layer Consolidation for centralised intercompany governance reused by Consolidation Agent and Tax Provision Agent.
-Consumes ERP entity registers (SAP S/4HANA, Oracle, Workday, Microsoft D365), intercompany subledgers, FX rate library, transfer pricing comparables database (Bureau van Dijk Orbis, S&P Capital IQ, Royaltystat), tax jurisdiction map and Pillar Two qualification status.
-Delivers reciprocal AR/AP matching, FX translation isolation, timing difference classification, OECD TPG arm's length verification, BEPS Action 13 Master File and Local File documentation, CbCR aggregation, Pillar Two GloBE ETR computation, IFRS 9 expected credit loss on intercompany loans, consolidation elimination entries, IAS 24 + ASC 850 related party disclosures, DAC6 hallmark assessment and Schedule UTP support.
-Cert-Ready architecture with PCAOB AS 2410 + AICPA AU-C 550 + IRS LB&I + HMRC Code of Practice 9 substantive testing audit trail.
+The agent integrates with the Decision Layer for centralised intercompany governance, reused by the Consolidation Agent and the Tax Provision Agent.
+It consumes ERP entity registers (SAP S/4HANA, Oracle, Workday, Microsoft D365), intercompany subledgers, the FX rate library, the transfer pricing comparables database (Bureau van Dijk Orbis, S&P Capital IQ, Royaltystat), the tax jurisdiction map and the Pillar Two qualification status.
+It delivers reciprocal AR/AP matching, FX translation isolation, timing difference classification, OECD TPG arm's length verification, BEPS Action 13 Master File and Local File documentation, CbCR aggregation, the Pillar Two GloBE ETR computation, IFRS 9 expected credit loss on intercompany loans, consolidation elimination entries, IAS 24 and ASC 850 related party disclosures, DAC6 hallmark assessment and Schedule UTP support.
+The architecture carries a substantive-testing audit trail aligned with PCAOB AS 2410, AICPA AU-C 550, the IRS LB&I process and HMRC Code of Practice 9.

 What this assessment contains: 9 slides for your leadership team